Skip To Main Content

 See important safety information, including boxed warning, in the attached prescribing information.

-Acute pancreatitis, including fatal and non-fatal hemorrhagic or necrotizing pancreatitis, has been observed in patients treated with GLP-1 receptor agonists or tirzepatide.1
+Acute pancreatitis, including fatal and non-fatal hemorrhagic or necrotizing pancreatitis, has been observed in patients treated with glucagon-like peptide-1 (GLP-1) receptor agonists or tirzepatide.1

 In pool of SURMOUNT-1 and -2, 0.2% of tirzepatide-treated patients had acute pancreatitis confirmed by adjudication (0.14 patients per 100 years of exposure) versus 0.2% of placebo-treated patients (0.15 patients per 100 years of exposure).1

-After initiation of tirzepatide, observe patients carefully for signs and symptoms of pancreatitis (including persistent severe abdominal pain, sometimes radiating to the back, which may or may not be accompanied by vomiting).1
+After initiation of tirzepatide, observe patients carefully for signs and symptoms of acute pancreatitis.1

 Adjudication-Confirmed Pancreatitis in Phase 3 SURMOUNT-1 to -4 Studies2-5